joshuaeckroth/faculty-website/notes/recent-presentations.markdown

 - AI/ML IRL -- artificial intelligence and machine learning in real life; presented at the 2016 Stetson Hackathon; download the [highlight slides](../downloads/eckroth-ai-irl-stetson-hackathon-2016-content-slides.pdf) or have a look at [all slides](../downloads/eckroth-ai-irl-stetson-hackathon-2016.pdf)

+## Programming languages

+- ZigZag, a Chautauqua on J -- presented in the Math/CS Department in Spring 2017; [slides](../chautauquas/zigzag-justnotes.pdf)
+- Defusing with Biductive Prolog -- presented at the 2017 Stetson Hackathon

 ## Abductive reasoning

 - Iterated abduction -- presented at the Math/CS colloquium at Stetson University, October 2015; [slides](../downloads/eckroth-stetson-mathcs-colloquium-oct-2015-iterated-abduction.pdf)